About Me and My History

 In the same manner, the GM/DM/Admin has their own responsibility- to create a Roleplaying world that is dynamic for the characters in the RP to develop in, and intriguing enough to encourage the Muns to stay, while providing an environment for the Muns to enjoy each other's company, and establish a quiet area to plan and interact, without the disruptions of day-to-day life.
 The users are not there to be your proxy punching bag, venting wall, passengers on a train, or stockade of carnal conquests.
 They are there to help you build a story, and you do them a diservice by neglecting that and serving only yourself.
 In the same manner that the players are not main characters, the World setting you have created does not revolve around you; your existence is primarily to provide the world, the lore, and the system, and maintain it to ensure entertainment for others.
 Your actions should speak far louder than your opinions, which if you have any that aren't pertinent to the development of the story, then keep them to yourself.
 I personally have a far greater bias against GMs/Admins than I do Muns, however I make it a point to be as fair and impartial as one can humanly perform in that regard, because Administrators should only exercise the least amount of force to encourage positive behaviors.

-In that same regard, your responsibility is to the users, particularly when it comes to the quality of members in your server.
+In that same regard for Admins, your responsibility is to the users, particularly when it comes to the quality of members in your server.
 You should exercise a modicum of inherent respect to new users, and expect that they can accomplish the prerequisites to joining, and offer help whenever possible.
 Do not involve personal friends in the server if they aren't willing to offer the same effort to developing your story as you are, and if you do involve your friends, make it explicitly clear that your relationship with them within the server should be professional first, and friendly second- neglecting this disclaimer will only lead to pronounced difficulty in the future.
 The same applies to romantic interests- do not involve yourself in the lives of others in a manner that isn't befitting of the relationship you have established with them as an administrator.
 Entanglements oftentimes create rifts in the leadership because favoritism soon becomes the norm between you and the other person, negating any barrier of respect and cordiality you have with other users.
 Ask yourself this question: "If my significant other is having a hard time with another user, is it in my right to punish the other user, even if they did something wrong?"

 The answer, of course, is no. Even if you do everything in your power to neutralize the issue that doesn't involve punishment, that other user will always harbor a personal bias against both you and your S.O., which will eventually cause a rift, and particularly so if the other user has a good tongue- they could very well foment even more mistrust against you and your staff, as well as the S.O.- so don't engage in it.
-HOWEVER- if you and your S.O. created the server, then the two of you have to come to the mutual understanding that you will always have a wary eye cast upon your actions, and you should do your best to never bring your relationship to the public sphere within the server, as the more it's visible, the greater the chance that your users will have a bone to pick about it.
+HOWEVER- if you and your S.O. created the server, then the two of you should have to come to the mutual understanding that you will always have a wary eye cast upon your actions, and you should do your best to never bring your relationship to the public sphere within the server, as the more it's visible, the greater the chance that your users will have a bone to pick about it.

 Player/GM Symbiosis

 The one thing that has become a sticking point in the multitude of discussions relating to a Roleplaying group's identity and culture is the relationship between GM and Mun.
 Ideally, there's a relationship established between player and GM: One that encourages the player to perform better than the last time.
 So, sometimes there's an antagonistic vibe that comes from that- but it's purely from the perspective of a professional relationship- I want to turn you into a better writer, to inspire your creativity, and to give you an understanding of what the term 'mutual respect' means.
 The relationship between the GM and the players is one of collaboration and communication.
 The GM must be able to listen to the players' ideas, concerns, and feedback, and incorporate them into the game's narrative in a way that compliments your intent and vision for creating your universe.
 At the same time, the GM has the responsibility to ensure that the game remains balanced, fair, and enjoyable for everyone involved without compromising the agency of the players.
 I don't care if you have this 'badass' fight you're planning after you force everyone into a railroad travel section- if the users aren't having fun, then you have to find a way to make the mundane fun.
+If that is somehow difficult for you to achieve on your own, host a small conversation with your players and ask what they would like to see.
+Spitballing ideas and crafting adventures for everyone is the cornerstone of collaborative RP, and it is within this process of communication that ideas come to life.

 One of the potential benefits of a strong relationship between the GM and the players is the creation of a rich and engaging story.
 The GM can help to create a compelling narrative that engages the players and keeps them invested in the game as well as providing lore By providing interesting and challenging scenarios; the GM can help the players to develop their characters and create memorable moments that drive the story forward.
+While that seems like I'm discouraging challenge for the players, the opposite is true A GM who believes in the ability of the players to write strong compelling narrative within the confines of the world will often naturally give them challenges to overcome, plot-related or otherwise.
+It makes for good food when the team can speak candidly about their experiences and build deeper connection with each other after a challenging but rewarding session of gameplay.

 To build a better community, it is important for the GM to establish clear rules and guidelines that promote respect, communication, and collaboration.
 The GM should foster an environment where players feel safe to express their ideas and concerns and where conflicts can be resolved through dialogue and compromise.
 The GM should also be transparent and open about their decisions and the reasons behind them, and be willing to listen to feedback and make adjustments as needed.

-Sever Rule Establishment and Enforcement
+Server Rule Establishment and Enforcement

 Rules for the server should cover two aspects of the server's operation- Serverwide rules, and Roleplaying rules.